FrankasProjects/cloud-native-reliability-deployment/SystematicLiteratureReview/readme.md

 <a id="item-eleven"></a>

 ## 5. Full-text-based filtering (Detailed Analysis)
-This table diplays all papers scanned within step x and provides the reason for inclusion / removal.
+This table diplays all papers scanned within step 3.3 and provides the reason for inclusion / removal.
 The first column represents for each articles its position within all articles / its position of included or excluded articles.

 Number / (Included / Excluded) | Author | Title | Year | Publication Type | Content | Included | Reason for Inclusion / Removal |